 Building inbound links to your site is a valuable tool for improving your rankings.
 Creating local citations and listing your clinic in local directories also shows your business is active and helps you get more reviews.
 Start by submitting your clinic to popular directories like Yelp, Mapquest, and Yellowpages.
 Continue this by getting listed in veterinarian or pet-specific directories like Bring Fido, Vet Street, and My Pet.
 You should also add a link to your website in these directories, if possible, to start with link building.
 Utilize city, local business, chamber of commerce or veterinarian organization websites to contact for adding a link to your website.

 If your clinic has social media accounts, be sure to link to them on your website so customers can find them easier.
-The popular social media platforms are factored into search engine results, especially Google+.
+The popular social media platforms are factored into search engine results, especially your Google Business Profile.
 Edit your NAP information on all your accounts so they’re consistent and include a link to your website.
-Be sure to add correct business hours to your Google+ account and add photos.
+Be sure to add correct business hours to your Google Bussiness Profile and add photos.
 You should be posting regularly on your accounts so your customers can stay up to date with any new specials.
-If you don’t have a social media presence yet, start by creating Google+ and Facebook accounts.
+Pet holidays are another great posting opportunity on social media.
+If you don’t have a social media presence yet, start by creating a Google Business Profile and a Facebook account.

 This can be on your list of things to do in the long term, but adding a blog on your website is beneficial to SEO.
 Google loves ranking websites higher that have new quality content.
 Especially if you use keywords within your blog posts that people search for often.
 Focus on blog posts that relate to your business or topics that customers regularly ask for help with.
 This could be the pros and cons of declawing your cat, how to start potty training your dog, or things new puppy owners should know.